testdouble/testdouble.js/README.md

 Note that because rehearsal calls invoke the test double function, it's possible to configure a `thenThrow` stubbing and then accidentally trigger it when you attempt to configure subsequent stubbings or verifications.
-In these cases, you'll need to workaround it by re-ordering your configurations or `catch`'ing the error.
+In these cases, you'll need to work around it by re-ordering your configurations or `catch`'ing the error.

 #### `td.when().thenDo()`